Sex and IBD: Top, Bottom, Vers, Oral, Vaginismus, Pelvic Floor Dysfunction and More

 • Don’t use that as medical advice, I just thought it was neat.
 The more you know!

-Oral-vaginal /oral-vulva sex (Cunnilingus if you speak latin)
+Oral-vaginal /oral-vulva sex (Cunnilingus)

 • WASH YOUR HANDS!
-WASH YOUR HANDS!
-PLEASE!

 • This one is going to be a little more specific to you and your situation!